Do you find yourself easily irritated when you take modafinil? Does it feel as though your patience for people has reached an all-time low?

 - Take occasional breaks from modafinil use

-- Drink at least 84 oz (2 litres)of water per day
+- Drink at least 84 oz (2 liters) of water per day

 - Drink herbal teas that boost GABA (such as Chamomile, Ginkgo, or Kava)